-The Thermo Scientific Pierce Streptavidin Plate IP Kit contains all the necessary reagents to perform IPs in a 96-well microplate format.
-In this method, the biotinylated antibody is directly added to the plate followed by the antigen-containing material.
-After wells are washed to remove nonbound materials, the immunoprecipitated protein is recovered using an elution buffer and then analyzed by SDS-PAGE.
+The Thermo Scientific Pierce Protein A/G Plate IP Kit contains all the necessary reagents to perform IPs in a 96-well microplate format.
+The Protein G or A/G coated plate can be used to either add the antibody directly to the plate followed by the antigen-containing material, or the antibody-antigen immune complexes may be prepared first and then added to the plate.
+After wells are washed to remove nonbound materials the immunoprecipitated protein is recovered using an elution buffer and is then analyzed by SDS-PAGE.

-The Pierce Streptavidin Plate IP Kit enables many samples to be processed at the same time and produces consistent results with replicates and with repeat experiments.
+The Pierce Protein A/G Plate IP Kit enables many samples to be processed at the same time.
+Furthermore, this method produces consistent results with replicates and with repeat experiments.
 Tedious wash steps are eliminated, allowing a higher throughput mode of sample processing.
+The kit also can be used for co-immunoprecipitation (co-IP) experiments.
 The strip format of the coated plate is particularly useful when only part of the plate is needed.
-Combining the plate format with a multichannel pipettor allows better sample handling with reduced effort.
-Additionally, this format can be used for co-immunoprecipitation (co-IP) experiments.
+The combined use of the plate format with a multichannel pipettor allows better sample handling with reduced effort.